open-company/open-company-web/README.md

 Prospective users of [Carrot](https://carrot.io/) should get started by going to [Carrot.io](https://carrot.io/).
 The following usage is **for developers** wanting to work on the Web application.

+### Starting Services Manually

-Local usage of the web application requires you to run 3 services, the [Storage service](https://github.com/open-company/open-company-storage), the [Auth service](https://github.com/open-company/open-company-auth), and the [Interaction service](https://github.com/open-company/open-company-interaction).
+Local usage of the web application requires you to run at least 3 services, the [Storage service](https://github.com/open-company/open-company-storage), the [Auth service](https://github.com/open-company/open-company-auth), and the [Interaction service](https://github.com/open-company/open-company-interaction).
 All can be started in their respective repositiories with:

 ```console
 lein start